vipickering/vincentp/_drafts/2017-08-01-cybernetics-and-the-modern-web.md

 Such an overarching field as Cybernetics encompasses many areas.
 Primarily, in our field of designing usable systems, we are most concerned with the modelling of messaging, understanding the flow of information and control theory.

-**INSERT THERMOSTAT DIAGRAM HERE **

 The most basic example of a circular causal relationship is a thermostat.
 The thermostat has one purpose; to maintain its temperature at a pre-determined setting.
 When an external influence alters the temperature of the room the thermostat will either turn on and increase the temperature or turn off to reduce the temperature until it's predetermined setting is achieved.

+{% include diagrams/cybernetics-thermostat.html %}

 The result after output from the controlling system is fed back into the controller, informing its next action.
 This behaviour endlessly loops checking if the thermostat value is not correct and applying its logic in an inversely proportional manner to readdress the balance.

-A close analogy from a web point of view is a web form.
+A close analogy from a web point of view is a form.
 The form will endlessly default to false, looping back to update the UI states, until the criteria is met.
 Once met, the system signal success and returns to its original state.

 {% include diagrams/cybernetics-simple-form-model.html %}